Frequently Asked Questions About the NeoLucida

 We do have a limited number of prism kits available, and are keen to get these into the hands of makers, tinkerers, and other intrepid optics experimenters.
-We will be making these available through an online Maker-supply company in early 2015.
-We’ll send out a note to our mailing list when they’re available—thanks for your patience.
+Contact us at firstname.lastname@example.org and we can discuss supplies for your DIY kit.

 Do you sell wholesale?

 We are not currently seeking additional retail partnerships.
 The direct-sales economy made possible by the Internet allows us to reach interested people directly, eliminating the costs of middlemen and providing a lower cost to our customers.
 When we do work with retailers, they are aligned very closely with our artistic mission, interests and educational philosophy.

 I’m not satisfied.
 Will you refund my device?

 We do not offer refunds for NeoLucidas sold through our pre-ordering system.
 For other units, such as those sold through our Amazon store, or through one of our commercial retail partners, please contact your vendor.
 That said: we are convinced that the optics, ease-of-use, and performance of the NeoLucida are identical to or better than the classic camera lucidas manufactured and widely used for more than a century, from the 1830’s through the 1930’s.
 We have discovered that nearly all of the people who are disappointed in the NeoLucida, are simply not using the device correctly.
 There is a ‘trick’ to using it, and even some very smart people, who think that they have read the instructions, have a hard time learning the trick.
 We would love to help troubleshoot your problem.
 If you can describe the difficulty you’re having, we can help; contact us at email@example.com.

 My NeoLucida is defective/broken!
 Is there a warranty?